All Episodes

 I wake up in America and I'm free.

-Yeah, that's true, as far as it goes.
+Yeah, that's true as far as it goes.

 But the point is, if you wake up in Cuba, you are not.

-Unless you have what no Cuban has, either a lot of money and can become part of the regime, in which case you're still not really free, or enough money to get out of there.
+And you can't buy your freedom in Cuba unless you have what no Cuban has, either a lot of money and can become part of the regime, in which case you're still not really free, or enough money to get out of there.

 Same thing with any oppressive socialist or communist country.